DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `||` + `$document`: Usually guarantees a danger warning when loading a page, even when the criteria is a subpath.
 * `$badfilter`: Deactivates a resource-blocking entry, even if it is present in another list.
 Requires the bad entry to be written verbatim; except for removing Hosts prefix IPs.
 You can not `badfilter` a `badfilter` rule.
 * `$important`: Makes a resource-blocking entry take precedence over another whitelisting entry.
 * `$redirect`: Redirects resources to a neutered version that has been embedded in those extensions.
-Possible options are listed in [this file](https://github.com/gorhill/uBlock/wiki/Resources-Library#available-empty-redirect-resources) (AdGuard has a [slightly bigger selection](https://github.com/AdguardTeam/Scriptlets/blob/master/wiki/about-redirects.md#-available-redirect-resources)).
+Possible options are listed [on this page](https://github.com/gorhill/uBlock/wiki/Resources-Library#available-empty-redirect-resources) (AdGuard has a [slightly bigger selection](https://github.com/AdguardTeam/Scriptlets/blob/master/wiki/about-redirects.md#-available-redirect-resources)).
 * `$empty`: Results in a fake empty page or resource being loaded, instead of blocking the resource itself.
 * `$removeparam` (prev. `$queryprune`): Removes URL parameters, e.g. `?tracker=sitecampaignpage`.
 Supports RegEx, but with many differences (One example, is that wildcarding is done with `/^textstart-/` instead of `/textstart-.*/`), since its RegEx blocks based on the parameter *and* its value, that a lack of `/^` will make it search *anywhere* in that string, and a lack of support for backslashing.
 Whitelistings must match the exact parameter that was blocked.
 * `$match-case`: Makes the criteria case-sensitive. uBO only supports it in RegEx entries.